 - In Ontario, for example, you can keep $5,650 of personal items, $11,300 in home furnishing, $11,300 in tools of the trade, a personal vehicle valued up to $5,650, and any contributions put into an RRSP more than a year ago.
 Any pension plans you have are safe too.
-Your bankruptcy trustee can help you figure out which assets you will be able to keep.
+Your Licensed Insolvency Trustee can help you figure out which assets you will be able to keep.

 - Your credit rating isn’t ruined forever.
 A note is made on your credit report once you file for personal bankruptcy.
 This note remains on your file for at least six years after being "discharged" (the formal release from debt).
 However, even during this time, you can take steps to rebuild your credit rating after filing for personal bankruptcy.

 - Your friends, family and coworkers likely won’t find out about your bankruptcy.
 Bankruptcies are a matter of public record, but these records are rarely read by the general public.
 This means that it’s not likely that anyone will find out but your creditors.